anath2110/GENEVIC_Supplementary/README.md

 # GENEVIC: Supplementary Materials

 ## Overview
-This repository contains all supplementary materials to support the project "GENEVIC".
+This repository contains all supplementary materials to support the project GENEVIC.
 ### Diagrammatic Overview

 Below is a diagram describing the workflow between the three functionalities of GENEVIC and the back-end tech-stack: